NeuroTechHub/neurotechhub.github.io/CONTRIBUTING.md

 **Step 1: Propose Your Post**

-- Create an issue using our [Blog Post Proposal template](https://github.com/neurotechhub/website/issues/new?template=blog-post-proposal.md)
+- Create an issue using our [Blog Post Proposal template](https://github.com/neurotechhub/website/issues/new?template=blog-post-proposal.md) to discuss your idea.
-- Wait for initial approval from maintainers

 **Step 2: Write Your Post**